GrahamOB/Smart-BMS-Project/README.md

   54 * 7S PCBS from the Jehu Garcia design manuafactuered at JLPCB

-  6  * BMS PCB's designed for the above BMS designed by me and manuafactuered at JLPCB
+  6  * BMS PCB's designed for the above BMS designed by me (Based on Justin Kenny's original 3 BMS design) and manuafactuered at JLPCB